cnabio/cnab-spec/101-bundle-json.md

             "minValue": 10,
             "maxValue": 10240,
             "metadata": {
-               "description": "The port that the backend will listen on" }
+               "description": "The port that the back-end will listen on" }
         }
     },